Two Simple Tricks For Professional Results.

 “They did what they called a “single pixel pass” which was black with some fine coloured lines and looked like an edge detection filter in photoshop.
 They used this to detect detail that was too sharp – too CG – and created a matte from the single pixel pass to soften only those details that were too sharp.”

 The sleepy, “too much math” haze that SIGGRAPH occasionally produces quickly fled from my mind.
 Something useful that does not require a degree in computer programming to implement in an existing pipeline is always an energy starter for me.
-The idea of looking at something through “new eyes,” as it were, to divine what you were seeing in an image intrigued me.
+The idea of looking at something through “new eyes,” as it were, to divine what you were seeing was intriguing.

 Attention to detail is typical in the screening room of a VFX company, it’s why they have the screenings, but it’s always been limited to what any of the participants can see.
 It’s easy for an artist to convince themselves that they have properly adjusted the sharpness of a composited element, but when a render of this type is projected in a screening room for the whole team to tear apart, one can learn a little more about their bad habits.
-If you want to hear everyone’s opinion, just wait.
+If you want to hear everyone’s opinion, just wait — they are about to share it.
 Again, it’s what screening rooms are for.

 An edge detection is essentially an analysis of the slope of an image (a simple 3×3 convolution filter).
 It is the surface normal of the UP vector, if this were a 3D model.
 Were the image a map of the Grand Canyon, it would inform us how steep each of the cliff edges were with greater intensity — and for you texture painters the edges where grass does not grow. (thats a texture painting hint).

 According to Dykstra, the filter was only used to check sharpness, as that was what concerned him at the time, but it contains a much larger range of information.
 Soft focus is emphasized, as well as the color fringe created by overexposed blue screen or greenscreen.
-It reveals any part of the image with high detail, including differences in film grain across the image.
+It reveals any part of the image with high detail, including differences in film grain.

 What a wealth of information!
 Edge sharpness, image softness, color bleed, grain matching, and slope prediction for texture mapping.
 Not bad for a little 3×3 convolution filter.
 For me, it is hard to quantify how much a simple effect like edge detection has changed the quality of my work over the years.